-A particular point of interest for many collectors of the Morgan Dollar series are those coins found with deep mirror prooflike (DMPL) or prooflike (PL) surfaces.
-Although prooflike coins sometimes occur within other series, they are most frequently noted, collected, and studied for Morgan Dollars.
-The reflective or mirror-like surfaces make these coins immediately noticeable and, depending on the depth or reflectivity and contrast, among the most beautiful circulation strike examples of both the series and denomination.
+Among regular circulation strikes, Morgan Dollars found with Proof-Like (PL) or Deep Mirror Proof-Like (DMPL) surfaces are a particular point of interest for many collectors (Buy on eBay).
+Although such coins sometimes occur within other series, they are most frequently noted, collected, and studied for Morgan Dollars.
+The reflective or mirror-like surfaces make these coins immediately noticeable and among the most beautiful circulation strike examples of the series.

-When freshly polished dies went into production a small number of strikes would have the full prooflike or even deep-mirror prooflike surfaces.
-Immediately after a die was put in use the reflectivity of the fields would start to wear down, creating coins with more typical brilliant surfaces.
-As such, only a small number of coins would be struck with the full prooflike fields that were created as a result of this process.
-Sometimes, once a die had been in production for awhile the fields would be polished again, creating more prooflike coins, although these tend to have less contrast between the fields and devices than the earlier coins struck by a particular die.
+When freshly basined dies went into production, a limited number of struck coins would have Proof-Like or Deep Mirror Proof-Like surfaces.
+As production with the dies continued, the reflectivity of the fields would wear down, creating coins with more typical surfaces.
+On some occasions, dies which had been in production would have the fields basined again, creating more Proof-Like coins.
+However, these tended to have less contrast between the fields and devices compared to the earlier coins struck with the originally basined die.

-Determining if a coin is prooflike or deep-mirror prooflike can be difficult to even the most experienced collectors.
-The most reliable way is to hold the coin on a newspaper and see how many lines you can clearly see reflected on the coin.
-A prooflike coin should have a minimum of 2-4 inches visible, while for a coin to be a deep-mirror prooflike it should have as much as 6-8 inches of lines clearly visible.
-The third party grading company PCGS uses the designations DMPL or PL on their holders, while NGC uses DPL and PL.
+Determining if a coin is Proof-Like or Deep Mirror Proof-Like can be difficult for even the most experienced collectors.
+The most reliable way is to hold the coin on a printed surface to determine how many lines of print can be seen clearly reflected on the coin.
+A Proof-Like coin should have a minimum of 2-4 inches of print clearly visible, while for a coin to be Deep Mirror Proof-Like it should have as many as 6-8 inches of print visible.
+The third-party grading company PCGS uses the designations PL or DMPL on their holders, while NGC uses PL and DMPL.
 In order to receive the designation, both sides of the coin must exhibit the necessary characteristics.